tsaoyu/ORCA_control/README.md

 ```

 ## Disclaim
 The author release the code WITHOUT ANY GUARANTEE.
+The user takes the sole responsibilities including but not limited to the injure, casualty and other losses.

 ## Acknowledgement
-This project is part of
+This work was funded by the EPSRC as part of the UK Robotics and Artificial Intelligence Hub for Offshore Energy Asset Integrity
+Management (ORCA-Hub) under grant EP/R026173/1.